FAQ

 Cons:

-- Depending on the screen’s resolution, the image may not be as sharp as it is natively.
+- Depending on the screen’s resolution, the image may not be as sharp as when it is viewed natively via a web browser.
 Pixelation would be more pronounced with videos than with images.

 - If the screen’s aspect ratio and orientation do not match the image’s—9:16 (portrait orientation)—the work will likely either be letterboxed or cropped.